Clement Clarke Moore

 Clement Clarke Moore (July 15, 1779 – July 10, 1863) was an American writer, scholar and real estate developer.
-He is best known as author of the Christmas poem "A Visit from St. Nicholas."
+He is best known as author of the Christmas poem "A Visit from St. Nicholas", which first named each of Santa Claus's reindeer.

 Moore was Professor of Oriental and Greek Literature, as well as Divinity and Biblical Learning, at the General Theological Seminary of the Protestant Episcopal Church, in New York City.
 The seminary was developed on land donated by Moore and it continues on this site at Ninth Avenue between 20th and 21st streets, in an area known as Chelsea Square.
 Moore gained considerable wealth by subdividing and developing other parts of his large inherited estate in what became known as the residential neighborhood of Chelsea.
 He also served for 44 years as a member of the board of trustees of Columbia College (later University), and was a board member of the New York Society Library and the New York Institution for the Blind.

 "A Visit from St. Nicholas," which later became widely known by its opening line, "'Twas the Night Before Christmas," was first published anonymously in 1823.
-Moore publicly claimed authorship in 1844, and this was not disputed during his lifetime, but a rival claimant emerged later and scholars now debate the identity of the author, calling on textual and handwriting analysis as well as other historical sources.
+Moore publicly claimed authorship in 1837, and this was not disputed during his lifetime, but a rival claimant emerged later and scholars now debate the identity of the author, calling on textual and handwriting analysis as well as other historical sources.

-Early life
+Early life and education

-Moore was born on July 15, 1779, in New York City at Chelsea, at his mother's family estate.
+Moore was born on July 15, 1779, in New York City, at "Chelsea", his mother's family estate.
 He was the son of Benjamin Moore (1748–1816) and Charity (née Clarke) Moore (1747–1838).
 At the time of Clement's birth Benjamin Moore was assistant rector of Trinity Church in Manhattan.
 He later became rector of Trinity and bishop of the Episcopal Diocese of New York, also serving as acting president of Kings College in 1775 and 1776 and president of the renamed Columbia College (now Columbia University) from 1801 to 1811.

 Moore's maternal grandfather was Major Thomas Clarke, an English officer who stayed in the colony after fighting in the French and Indian War.
 He owned the large Manhattan estate "Chelsea", then in the country north of the developed areas of the city.
 As a girl, Moore's mother Charity Clarke wrote letters to her English cousins.
 Preserved at Columbia University, these show her disdain for the policies of the British monarchy and her growing sense of patriotism in pre-Revolutionary days.
 Moore's grandmother Sarah Fish was a descendant of Elizabeth Fones and Joris Woolsey, one of the earlier settlers of Manhattan.
 Moore's parents inherited the Chelsea estate, and deeded it to him in 1813.
-He earned great wealth by subdividing and developing it in the 19th century.
+He got great wealth by subdividing and developing it in the 19th century.